smart-rb/smart_validator/README.md

 # SmartCore::Validator

-Validation layer for any business logic with a declarative rule-oriented API and instance-based logic.
+Validation layer for any business logic with a declarative rule-/contract-oriented API and instance-based behavior.

 ---